 The Operational Steering Committee is co-chaired by the representative of the EOSG and Director-General of DG DEVCO.
-It meets quarterly, in person or through other means, or more frequently as required, and agrees upon the programmes of work by consensus.
+It meets quarterly, in person or through other means, or more frequently as required38, and agrees upon the programmes of work by consensus.
 Each member is entitled to one vote save as set out herein, the co-chairs can be represented by their respective alternates.
 The European Union has equal representation as the United Nations.
 In case of non-consensus, agreements on the programmes of work can be made by a qualified majority of two-thirds of the eight members.
 The Operational Steering Committee will have a quorum when both chairs and two-thirds of its members are present.
-Internal rules of procedure of Operational Steering Committee will be included in the operations manual and take into consideration the formal decision making process.
+Internal rules of procedure of Operational Steering Committee will be included in the operations manual and take into consideration the formal decision-making process.

-Formal Decision Making Process
+Formal Decision-Making Process

-The management unit acting as the secretariat of the Governing Body and the Operational Steering Committee circulates to the Co-chair of the Operational Steering Committee the minutes and agreed upon programmes of taken via electronic approval and through video-conference, with further details to be defined in the Operation Steering Committee's internal rules of procedures.

-work of each meeting within five business days for decision by the Deputy Secretary-General (DSG).
+The management unit acting as the secretariat of the Governing Body and the Operational Steering Committee circulates to the Co-chair of the Operational Steering Committee the minutes and agreed upon programmes of work of each meeting within five business days for decision by the Deputy Secretary-General (DSG).